 Amazon Linux 2 is suited for a wide variety of virtualized and containerized workloads such as databases, data analytics, line-of-business applications, web and desktop applications, and more in production contexts.
 It is also available for use on EC2 Bare Metal Instances as both a bare metal OS and a virtualization host.

 Q. What are the core components of Amazon Linux 2?

-- Latest LTS kernel (4.9) tuned for enhanced performance on Amazon EC2.
+- A Linux kernel tuned for performance on Amazon EC2.

-Q. How is Amazon Linux 2 different from its predecessors?
+Q. How is Amazon Linux 2 different from Amazon Linux AMI?

-- It is available as a VM image for on-premises development and testing.
+- Amazon Linux 2 is available as virtual machine images for on-premises development and testing.

-- It includes systemd service and systems manager as opposed to System V init system and also includes new version of compiler and build tools.
+- Amazon Linux 2 provides the systemd service and systems manager as opposed to System V init system in Amazon Linux AMI.

-- It provides the ability to install additional software packages through Extras mechanism without impacting the underlying LTS stability of the operating system.
+- Amazon Linux 2 provides the ability to install additional software packages through the extras mechanism.

 Q. How can I get started with using Amazon Linux 2 on AWS?